 - Symptomatic: Students with COVID-19 symptoms as detailed on the Etter Health Center webpage should schedule symptomatic testing through Etter Health Center.

-- Exposure: If you have been exposed, use the R3 Center to schedule an asymptomatic test.
+- Exposure: If you have been exposed, you may schedule rapid testing through Etter Health Center or use the R3 Center to schedule an asymptomatic test.

 Test Negative?
 This is Important!